-- Our earnings guidance assumes timely and appropriate rate relief. - For 2021, we expect to be in a surcharge position under the ERM within the 90 percent customers/10 percent shareholders sharing band, which is expected to result in an expense of \$0.09 per diluted share. - Our outlook for Avista Utilities and AEL&P assumes, among other variables, normal precipitation, temperatures, and other operating conditions.
+- Our earnings guidance assumes timely and appropriate rate relief in our jurisdictions. - The midpoint of our guidance range does not include any expense or benefit under the ERM.
+For 2022, we expect to be in the 50% customer/50% company sharing band, expected to reduce earnings by \$0.07 per diluted share.
+We expect authorized power supply cost for the ERM to reset in 2023 through the regulatory process. - Our outlook for other business includes expected earnings on investments, offset by costs associated with Avista Edge. - Our outlook for Avista Utilities and AEL&P assumes, among other variables, normal precipitation, temperatures, and other operating conditions.